Statsomat/Datasets/README.md

 A testing case is made of:
 •	a CSV file
 •	a model in lavaan syntax (saved as a TXT file)
-•	sources of the dataset and of the interpretation
+•	references for the dataset and for the interpretation

 Please mention the number of variables and the factors in the name of the case folder.